SEHAIRIKamal/Xilinx-PYNQ-Image-Processing/README.md

 Last page update 01-07-2024

 ## Description
 The folder comprises various subfolders containing a Vivado HLS project of the image processing function for IP generation and the Vivado codesign using the Advanced eXtensible Interface (AXI) communication.
+All the designs were tested on the Pynq-Z1 board and work for other new boards; see supported boards.

 ## List of algorithms
 1. RGB2Gray